brandonw/cookiecutter-django/{{cookiecutter.repo_name}}/README.rst

 2. Run ``vagrant ssh`` to ssh into the newly provisioned virtual machine.
 3. Run ``python {{cookiecutter.repo_name}}/manage.py createsuperuser`` to create a superuser

-You can now run ``grunt serve`` to serve the app, which you can then view from your host at localhost:8000.
-This will enable auto-reloading of the uwsgi server on any static file changes, including Sass / Comapss CSS compilation.
+You can now run ``grunt serve`` while SSHed into the ``/vagrant`` directory to serve the app, which you can then view from your host at localhost:8000.
+In addition, the uwsgi server will be reloaded automatically upon file changes.

-While your ``vagrant ssh`` session is running ``grunt serve``, you can now code from your host through the shared folder.
-It's time to write the code!!!

-Note: When any included dependency changes its static files, you must run ``collectstatic`` and then move the collected files into ``{{cookiecutter.repo_name}}/static``, otherwise nginx will not see them.
+Note that when any included dependency changes its static files, you must run ``collectstatic -l`` to update the staticfiles directory, which is where nginx forwards ``/static`` requests to.

 Deployment
 ------------